Jumio/mobile-sdk-ios/README.md

 - Internet connection
 - Jumio KYX or Jumio API v3

-ℹ️&nbsp;&nbsp;__Note:__ Please be aware that as of version 4.0.0, due to SDK obfuscation the simulator is required to use the latest iOS version.

 The following architectures are supported in the SDK:
 - device: arm64
 - simulator: arm64 x86_64